 CSMA/CD stands for Carrier Sense Multiple Access / Collision Detection is a network protocol for carrier transmission.
 It is operated in the medium access control layer.
-It senses of the shared channel is busy for broadcasting and interrupt the broadcast until the channel is free.
+It senses of the shared channel is busy for broadcasting and interrupts the broadcast until the channel is free.
 In CSMA/CD collision is detected by broadcast sensing from the other stations.
-Upon collision detection in CSMA/CD, the transmission is stopped and a jam signal is send by the stations and then station waits for a random time context before retransmission.
+Upon collision detection in CSMA/CD, the transmission is stopped, and a jam signal is sent by the stations and then the station waits for a random time context before retransmission.

 Let’s see the difference between CSMA/CA and CSMA/CD:-